Raghadalk/Project-T5_Bootcamp_/README.md

 # Project-T5_Bootcamp_

-Now days data science become important aspect in different fields, as in Business field to understand the costumers.
-With so many potential sources of customer data, a foundational understanding of data science could help make sense of it.

-Problem:

  this project is for  T5 Bootcamp(online), And I will analyze ‘Online Shoppers Intention ‘data to try improve the customers experience with the website, to gain more revenues

 And answer these few questions: